Nick-Mazuk/awesome/README.md

 *   [cometkim/rescript-ink](https://github.com/cometkim/rescript-ink) - ReScript bindings for Ink
 *   [rescript-lang/rescript](https://github.com/rescript-lang/rescript) - ReScript is a robustly typed language that compiles to efficient and human-readable JavaScript.

-## Swift

-*   [iina/iina](https://github.com/iina/iina) - The modern video player for macOS.
-*   [nikitabobko/AeroSpace](https://github.com/nikitabobko/AeroSpace) - AeroSpace is an i3-like tiling window manager for macOS
-*   [stephencelis/SQLite.swift](https://github.com/stephencelis/SQLite.swift) - A type-safe, Swift-language layer over SQLite3.
-*   [mangerlahn/Latest](https://github.com/mangerlahn/Latest) - A small utility app for macOS that makes sure you know about all the latest updates to the apps you use.
-*   [devwaseem/TempBox](https://github.com/devwaseem/TempBox) - Instant disposable emails for Mac powered by Mail.tm
-*   [rxhanson/Rectangle](https://github.com/rxhanson/Rectangle) - Move and resize windows on macOS with keyboard shortcuts and snap areas
-*   [garethgeorge/arkit-memorypalace](https://github.com/garethgeorge/arkit-memorypalace) - An arkit app built for learning purposes with the goal of allowing the user to create a virtual memory palace in a physical space.

 ## Gleam

 *   [lustre-labs/lustre](https://github.com/lustre-labs/lustre) - A Gleam web framework for building HTML templates, single page applications, and real-time server components.